JavaScript is required

 The German language treats past events with more nuance than English does.
 While English speakers mostly rely on simple past tense, German grammar gives you tools to distinguish between spoken and written contexts, formal and informal situations.
 This flexibility makes German verb conjugation challenging at first, but pretty satisfying once you get the hang of it.

-Anyway, if you want to practice these tenses with real German content, Migaku's browser extension lets you look up verb forms instantly while watching shows or reading articles.
+Anyway, if you want to practice using the simple past tenses with real German content, Migaku's browser extension and app let you look up verb changes instantly while watching shows or reading articles.
 You can see how native speakers actually use Perfekt and Präteritum in context.
 There's a 10-day free trial if you want to check it out.